wtfutil/wtf/README.md

 ## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ### Adding Dependencies

 Dependency management in WTF is handled by [dep](https://github.com/golang/dep).
 See that page for installation and usage details.